temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 The Candidate must consent to the Background Check while simultaneously providing/confirming their name, address, DOB, & Social Security Number.
 Here you can envision the Candidate receiving an email with a link to a secured web form that has an input field for their SSN, a checkbox to confirm consent, a checkbox to confirm that their other information is correct, and a button that says "Submit" .

-For this Learning Path we will be simulating this experience through the use of the Candidate CLI.
+For this application the experience can be simulated through either a UI or CLI.

 ### What are the Researcher experience requirements?

-The Researcher is the other human in this long running process.
+The Researcher investigates and verifies the employment history of a Candidate.
+They receive the request to verify via an email, and they must have a means to provide the results of their research.

+For this application the experience can be simulated through either a UI or CLI.

 ## What are the application's functional requirements?

 Already we can start to see some of the functional requirements take shape, such as application APIs, data encryption for PII, the ability to await on Candidate input for hours or days if needed, and the ability to conduct checks concurrently whenever possible.

-### APIs
+**APIs**

 Based on the experiences of the three user types, we know we will need APIs for the following: